AI-IoT-Lab/tsfm-for-energy-anomaly-detection/README.md

 > If there is no `requirements.txt`, manually install essentials:
 > ```bash
-> pip install torch torchvision numpy pandas sklearn matplotlib
+> pip install torch torchvision numpy pandas scikit-learn matplotlib momentfm
 > ```

 ---